 The risk assessment concluded that use of dimethyl ether as an extraction solvent processing aid for treating food did not raise any public health and safety risks, and its use was technologically justified for the stated purpose.
-Therefore, there were no specific safety risks to manage.
+Therefore, there were limited risk management aspects to the assessment.